 Sarah Kellermann Kelsey was named chief executive officer of the National Alliance for Model State Drug Laws (NAMSDL) in May of 2014 where she specializes in the retrieval, review, analysis and comparison of each of the states’ drug and alcohol laws.
 Kelsey presented at the Harold Rogers Prescription Drug Monitoring Program National Meeting held in Washington D.C. in which she updated meeting attendees on 2014 legislative, regulatory and case law developments related to state PMP programs and served on a panel titled “State of the States.”

-Myles Edward delivered a presentation, “A Hobson's Choice?
+Myles Edwards has joined Shufro, Rose & Co., LLC in New York City as general counsel, chief compliance officer and chief operating officer, effective Jan.
+9, 2015.
+He was previously with Constellation.
+On Sept.
+30, 2014, Edwards delivered a presentation, “A Hobson's Choice?
 Domiciles for Alternative Asset Managers,” on Sept.
 30 at The Samuel & Ronnie Heyman Center on Corporate Governance, Benjamin N. Cardozo School of Law, Yeshiva University in New York City.
-Edwards is general counsel and chief compliance officer for Constellation Wealth Management, and is widely regarded as a leading expert in international private fund regulatory schemes.

 Elizabeth High has joined the regulatory practice of the Reno, NV law firm Cecilia Lee, Ltd. Earlier, High was with the environmental practice group of Arnold & Porter in Washington, D.C.
 She moved to the Reno area in 2006.

 Frances Marine Davis was appointed counsel to the president at Middle Georgia State College, a four-year college moving toward university status serving approximately 8,000 students across 5 campuses in central Georgia, on Oct.
 28, 2014.
 She relocated to Macon, Georgia earlier this year and married local attorney James W. Davis on Sept.
 28, 2014.